jacquetc/skribisto/README.md

 - Dual editor pane (prose plus synopsis), with split panes and tabs
 - Manuscript streams: read a whole Chapter, Part or Book, or every synopsis, as one document
 - Corkboard, writing sessions, live word count, pace tracking
+- An Analysis tab for the Book: pacing/shape, repetition, synopsis-vs-prose drift, and vocabulary variety, always measured against the manuscript's own numbers, never a norm
+- Anchored comments in the margin (LibreOffice-style), with threaded replies and both a project-wide and a per-document comments dock
+- Note templates: built-in presets (character sheet, location, object, beat sheet, faction, research note) or save your own
+- Colour tags per project, with curated genre presets, and point-of-view marking on scenes
+- Replace-while-typing: a custom lexicon plus locale-aware smart punctuation (curly quotes, dashes, ellipsis, French spacing…)
+- Distraction-free writing mode, with its own colour themes
 - Search and replace across the project
 - Trash and restore, with undo
 - Autosave, manual save, save-as, and backups (retention policy, multiple destinations,